5 reasons why food banks matter

 We asked food banking partners around the world what they wanted you to know.
 Here’s what they said.

 When you fill up a grocery bag to donate to a food bank, what should go in it?
 What happens after you drop it off?
 And where does it make a difference?

-As the year draws to a close, we asked food banks around the world to weigh in on what people should know about food bank donations — and what people might not think about.
+We asked food banks around the world to weigh in on what people should know about food bank donations — and what people might not think about.
 Here’s what they told us:

 No. 1: Need is everywhere

 No. 2: There’s enough food — but much of it goes unused

 No. 3: What you give matters

-In the Feeding America network, for instance, 68 percent of the food collected is categorized as healthy — with a goal of bringing in enough fruits and vegetables to serve 1.7 billion meals a year through produce by 2025.
+It’s not just about food — it’s about healthy food.
+That means donating things like fruits, vegetables, whole grains, low-fat dairy and lean proteins.
+In the Feeding America network, for instance, 71 percent of the food collected is categorized as healthy — with a goal of bringing in enough fruits and vegetables to serve 1.7 billion meals a year through produce by 2025.